 We use the mailing list of people we communicate with in order to inform them of publications, current developments and other matters of interest.
 We will send you such communications if you consent to us doing so.
 If you wish to be removed from this list, please let us know and we will remove you from the list without delay.

-We also compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.
+We also compile and publish statistics showing information like the number of complaints we receive, however, no personal data is contained in such statistics.

 In investigating a complaint about a public service provider body or in carrying out any of the other functions of the Ombudsman, we share personal data.
 For example, when looking at the actions of a public service provider, we will need to share information with that body and possibly with other relevant bodies.
 We share it with your representative, if you have nominated one and have given your consent.